jon-karlsen/stoneware/README.md

 ﻿# StoneWare

+**The branches deliv_1, deliv_2, and deliv_3 correspond to the deliverables as outlined in the project description.**
+- deliv_1 contains only the ERD
+- deliv_2 contains the ERD, as well as ``.bak`` and SQL script backups of the database _sans stored procedures_
+- deliv_3 contains the full project (and is equal to the master branch)

 Student repo for the 6<sup>th</sup> project of [OpenClassrooms' .NET Back-End Developer path](https://openclassrooms.com/en/paths/156-back-end-developer-net), the objective of which is to design and implement a relational database for an issue-tracking system.
 This project contains: